Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 == The Solution: Symbolic Representation

 We need a "Third Way."
-We need a data structure that can represent *sets of states* compactly, without listing them one by one.
+We need a data structure representing *sets of states* compactly, without listing them individually.

 #intuition-box[
   *Extensional vs. Intensional Definition*